yumik11122/cis545-final-project-2025/README.md

 # CIS 545 Final Project (Spring 2025) – Global Health Inequality Analysis

 ## Overview

+Global health inequality remains one of the most pressing challenges of our time.
+While some countries have made significant progress in healthcare, others continue to face high infant mortality, limited access to care, and poor health outcomes.

-This project investigates the relationship between GDP per capita and infant mortality using global economic and health data provided by the World Bank and Kaggle.
+This project investigates how economic indicators — particularly GDP per capita — relate to infant mortality and other health outcomes across 258 countries and regions, using World Bank data from 1960 to 2015.

+We apply a combination of:
+- Exploratory Data Analysis (EDA)
+- Supervised learning models (Logistic Regression, Random Forest)
+- Unsupervised clustering (K-means)

-Using data from **258 countries and regions** across **over 50 years (1960–2015)**, we apply machine learning models to predict countries at high risk of infant mortality (≥ 40 deaths per 1,000 live births), based solely on GDP per capita.
+Our analysis reveals a **strong negative correlation (r = -0.43)** between GDP per capita and infant mortality.
+Both machine learning models confirm that GDP per capita alone is a powerful predictor of countries with high infant mortality rates (≥ 40 deaths per 1,000 live births), with **Random Forest achieving 84% accuracy**.

+### Key Insights
+- Countries in the lowest income quartile have significantly higher infant mortality.
+- Increased education spending is associated with lower infant mortality, even at similar income levels.
+- Adolescent fertility, life expectancy, and immunization rates further help distinguish country-level health disparities.

+### Policy Implications
+Our findings support targeted investment in low-income regions, particularly in healthcare and education.
+Even modest improvements in spending may lead to meaningful reductions in infant mortality.

+---

+This project highlights how publicly available data and simple machine learning models can offer powerful insights into global health inequality and support data-informed public policy.

 ---